corese-stack/corese-core/docs/source/getting_started/getting_started_with_corese-core.md

-# Getting Started With corese-core
+# Getting started with corese-core

-This tutorial show how to use the corese-core framework through simple examples of the main features.
+This tutorial show how to use the corese-core library through simple examples of the main features.
 We assume a basic knowledge in Java programming and in semantic web.

 The first part describes how to create, load and export a Graph.